KenichiNishiya/LinuxConfig/README.md

-# LinuxConfig
+# openSUSE
-Repository that hosts my current config files for Linux
+Configuration files for openSUSE Tumbleweed
+Adapted from old files from Arch and Fedora